Count Binface: 2024 general election

-Binface enlisted the mathematician and YouTuber Matt Parker to create charts for his free election pamphlet and to act as an election observer on behalf of the Count Binface Party.
-The Daily Star endorsed Binface, as well as the Labour Party.
+Binface enlisted the YouTuber and mathematician Matt Parker to create charts for his free election pamphlet and to act as an election observer on behalf of the Count Binface Party.
+The Daily Star issued a co-endorsement of Binface and the Labour Party candidate.
 Binface finished sixth of thirteen candidates with 308 votes, representing 0.6% of all the votes cast.
 He commented on Twitter that it was his best placing and highest ever vote count in a national election and declared that "Bindependence Day has come".